 1. Cooking Temperature And Time

-Generally, torte and cake have the same cooking time.
+Generally, torte and cake have the same cooking time, and they both need to be baked in a high-quality cake pan to hold their shapes well.
 However, the time and temperature might depend a lot on the size and the number of layers you want for desserts.

 When you want to make one of them, you must blend the ingredients to be a perfect mixture.
 Also, they tend to be cooked at nearly similar temperatures, from 325 to 450°F.